 Defining an overarching objective, or goal, of a meeting is arguably the most important step of meeting planning.
 Objectives not only help us to hold sessions that have purpose, direction, and achieve results, but they also help us to avoid meeting overload, poor attendee experience, and wasted costs.

-As an executive assistant (EA) or meeting planner, defining the meeting objective will often be your responsibility.
+As an Executive Assistant (EA) or meeting planner, defining the meeting objective will often be your responsibility.
 While your executive may suggest high-level goals, it’s up to you to act as their strategic partner in turning these goals into actionable plans.

 Creating clear objectives is especially crucial for in-person meetings where attendees travel to participate, or meetings that involve many attendees.
 If you're struggling to define your meeting objective, it’s often a sign the meeting needs more planning, better communication, or even an entire rethink.